This set of Prestressed Concrete Structures Multiple Choice Questions & Answers (MCQs) focuses on “Deflections of Cracked Members”.

 Explanation: The prediction of time dependant deflections is complicated in the case of cracked members due to the redistribution of flexural stresses, according to Neville an exact solution results in nonlinear integral equations for which no closed solution is available is λ = ξ/1+50ρ’

-ρ’ = (A’s/bd) at midspan, A’s = area of compression reinforcement, b = width of the section, d = effective depth, ξ = time dependant factor.
+ρ’ = (A’s/bd) at midspan, A’s = area of compression reinforcement, b = width of the section, d = effective depth, ξ = time dependent factor.

 Sanfoundry Global Education & Learning Series – Prestressed Concrete Structures.